isomerpages/scamshield/index.md

       url: /setup-guide/
       image: /images/ReportMessage.png
       alt: Report scam messages
-notification: "Beware: Scammers have been sending fake versions of the ScamShield app (ending with .apk) for unsuspecting victims to download.
-Do not download these files, as they can install viruses on your device, and give scammers access to your personal information.
-Download the official ScamShield app only from the Google Play Store or Apple App Store, and tell your friends and loved ones too!"
+notification: "Beware: Only download the official ScamShield App from the Google Play Store or Apple App Store!
+Scammers have been sending fake versions of the ScamShield app (ending with .apk) to unsuspecting victims which gives scammers access to your personal information.
+Please do not download any apps outside of the official App or Play store."
 ---